redfin/react-server/docs/page-api.md

 * This method is only part of the "raw response" page lifecycle.
 See

-### TO BE IMPLEMENTED IN VERSION 2

-`getCanonicalUrl(next: Function), optional: String | Promise(String)`

-* **NOT YET IMPLEMENTED**

-* A string (or promise thereof) that is the canonical URL for this webpage

-* RECOMMENDATION: v2, or maybe just drop

-* Default: no canonical URL header added.

 `getHttpHeaders(next:Function): HttpHeader | Promise(HttpHeader) | [HttpHeader | Promise(HttpHeader)]`

-* **NOT YET IMPLEMENTED**

 * The set of HTTP headers that should be sent back from this page.
-HAS NO EFFECT WHEN A PAGE IS TRANSITIONED TO ON THE CLIENT.

-* RECOMMENDATION: v2, sigh.
+Has no effect when a page is transitioned to on the client.

 ## PAGE_HOOKS